oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/discover-env-details-api/discover-env-details-api.md

 ## Introduction

 Any operation that you can do with the web console, you can also do with a corresponding REST API.
-Similar to the web console, the REST APIs transit the Internet via https, and require no special software to be installed on the local system.
+Like the web console, the REST APIs transit the Internet via HTTPS, requiring no special software to be installed on the local system.
 The Oracle Cloud Infrastructure APIs are typical REST APIs that use HTTPS requests and responses.

 This lab walks you through the steps to discover Exadata Database Service on Cloud@Customer environment details using REST API.